develop2arman/rust-all-in-one/workspace/memory/MEMORY.md

 - Release memory that isn’t needed back to the OS via **free() for UNIX systems and HeapFree() for Windows**.

+## Memory Data Leak

+> Rust’s memory safety guarantees make it difficult, but not impossible, to accidentally create memory that is never cleaned up (known as a memory leak).
+Preventing memory leaks entirely is not one of Rust’s guarantees in the same way that disallowing data races at compile time is, meaning memory leaks are memory safe in Rust.

+> We can see that Rust allows memory leaks by using Rc<T> and RefCell<T>: it’s possible to create references where items refer to each other in a cycle.
+This creates memory leaks because the reference count of each item in the cycle will never reach 0, and the values will never be dropped.

 ## Memory Safety

 > Safety: **cannot point to invalid memory and remain valid in all code paths**.
 In other words, safety basically boils down to pointers having valid references all of the time in your program, and that the operations with **pointers do not lead to undefined behavior** (#error).